justcop/Todueist/README.md

         python Todueist.py

 5. **Recommended:** I recommend running this script daily using Task Scheduler if you are windows.
-This allows the filter to update on a daily basis and always show you the next
+This allows the filter to update on a daily basis and always show you the upcoming days.
+Otherwise, the filter will not be updated and the days previewed will remain stagnant.

 General Usage
 - Adds Due, Month, Day, and Year labels to Todoist.